Attendance

 Procedure for Noting Absence

-On every day of absence the parent or carer must contact the School Office advising the school of their child’s absence.
+On every day of absence the parent or carer must contact the school office advising the school of their child’s absence.

 If a pupil returns to school and no reason for absence has been provided the procedure will be: